“Why do I have to write two T’s in the word butter when I only hear one sound?

 Click Here to Download the FREE “Appetizer-Pack” of Secret Stories® Phonics Posters

-Because doctors know that the plague is the least likely cause of your symptoms and that the flu is the most likely, they will probably go with the flu first, and then work their way through the alternative options, as needed.
+Because doctors know that the plague is the least likely cause of your symptoms, and that the flu is the most likely, they will probably go with the flu first and then work their way through the “next most likely” options, as needed.

-Like medicine, the English language and is not an exact science, and while phonics is the key to learning how to read, it’s often takes a binary form, with words either falling under the “rule” or the “exception.”
-However, by targeting instruction to earlier-developing, “feeling” based centers in the brain and aligning letter behavior with kid behavior, their most and next-most likely sounds become easily predictable, even for kinders….and even in those “so-called” exceptions!
+Like medicine, the English language and is not an exact science, and while phonics is the key to learning how to read, it often takes a binary form, with words either falling squarely under under the “rule” or the “exception” categories.
+However, when we align abstract phonics skills with human behaviors that mirror kids’ own behaviors, their “most” and “next-most” likely sounds become easily predictable, even for kinders….and even if they’re exceptions!

-First, it’s important to realize that there are only so many different sounds that a letter or letter pattern can make, and their not random, even though they may sometimes appear so.
-Just like the saying, The apple won’t fall too far from the tree,” letters won’t stray too far from their sounds!
-For example, you will never see the letter q say “mmm,” or the letter k say “duh,” or the tion pattern say “ing!”
+Just like the old saying “Apples don’t fall far from the tree,” letters don’t fall far from their sounds.
+For example, you will never see the letter q say “mmm,” or the letter k say “duh,” or the tion phonics pattern say “ing”….

-Contrary to popular belief, letters don’t just lose their little ‘letter-minds’ and run amok!
-All they do (and it’s usually the vowels that do it!) is make sounds that they are perfectly capable of making— but it just might be their next-most likely ones!
+…as contrary to popular belief, letters don’t just lose their little letter-minds and run amok!
+All they do (and it’s usually the vowels that do this) is make a sound that they’re perfectly capable of making, but it’s the NEXT most likely one!
 Watch the video clip below to see what I mean!

-This is why knowing the Secrets is so important for beginning and struggling readers, as the Secret Stories® equip them with everything that’s IN the box so that they are more easily able to think outside it— something that working with text demands!
+This is why earlier and faster access to the code is so important for beginning and struggling readers, as only once kids know what’s IN the box are they able to think outside it!

 Ou & ow play really rough and someone always gets hurt and says— “Oooowww!”

-The ou isn’t doing what it should, according to the Secret.
-Still, the sound it IS making in the word hasn’t really strayed too far away… at least not so far that a good word doctor couldn’t easily figure it out!
-And here’s how…
+The ou isn’t doing what it should according to the Secret.
+Even still, its sound hasn’t fallen too far away… at least not so far that a good word doctor can’t still figure it out.

 1. First, try the most likely Secret Stories sound for ou (as in house)…..
 NOPE, it didn’t work!

-2. Next, try the individual sounds for the letters o and u …..
+2. Next, try the individual sounds for the letters and …..
 BINGO!!!
 We got the word!!

 In this case, we got it on the second try.